industrial-edge/jenkins-cicd/docs/pipeline.md

 ```

-### Docker in Jenkins - prerequisities
+### Docker in Jenkins (Option B) - prerequisites

 In case you do not want to install everything on your local Jenkins server, docker in Jenkins pipeline is the best option for you.
-In order to use docker in Jenkins within this example, you need to install required Jenkins plugin and upload docker image that you want to use within the pipeline to docker hub or any other of yours favourite docker registery.
+In order to use docker in Jenkins within this example, you need to install required Jenkins plugin and upload docker image that you want to use within the pipeline to docker hub or any other of yours favorite docker registry.